Please check our Events Calendar for any upcoming events!

 Visit to the Wicklow and Blackstairs Mountains in Ireland

-On the second day on the 24th May 22 CUPHAT team members from AU, DAT and UCD also visited cultural and heritage sites in the Blackstairs Mountain area.
+On the second day, 24 May 2022, CUPHAT team members from AU, DAT and UCD also visited cultural and heritage sites in the Blackstairs Mountain area.
 The team toured the Macreddin village facilities and discussed tourism challenges; Rathgall Hillfort (Archaeology, Natural Heritage); Mount Leinster, via nine Stones (Natural Heritage and Geology); and Monksgrange (Archaeology, Natural and Cultural Heritage).

 CUPHAT team members enjoyed meeting up with other Interreg project teams at Aberystwyth University and tea and cake were enjoyed by the DAT team members to celebrate #Europe Day.

-The CUPHAT launch was a great success taking place at the National Library of Wales, Aberystwyth on the 27th April 2022.
+The CUPHAT launch was a great success taking place at the National Library of Wales, Aberystwyth on 27 April 2022.
 This was held as both an in person event and an online presentation, streamed live from Aberystwyth.
-The event was well attended with partners from both sides of the Irish sea taking part, as well as stakeholders from the four upland areas attending to discuss the potential for the project and enjoying the buzz of face to face meetings once more.
+The event was well attended with partners from both sides of the Irish Sea taking part, as well as stakeholders from the four upland areas attending to discuss the potential for the project and enjoying the buzz of face to face meetings once more.

 Face to face visit to the Preseli’s and Cambrian Mountains

-A CUPHAT site visit was organised to the Preseli’s, Wales on the 8th April 22.
+A CUPHAT site visit was organised to the Preseli Mountains, Wales, on 8 April 2022.
 The CUPHAT team visited the following potential heritage and tourism sites in the Preseli’s: Pentre Ifan (Archaeology); Foel Drygarn Hillfort (Archaeology, Geology and Picturesque); Tafarn Sinc, Rosebush (local history, community run cafe and discussions with Planed); Rosebush Slate quarry (Geology); Waun Mawn standing stones (Geology and Archaeology).
-The team were also joined by Planed the community engagement stakeholder group involved in the project for the visit to the Preseli’s.
+The team were also joined by Planed the community engagement stakeholder group involved in the project for the visit to the Preselis.

-UCD, AU and DAT also visited the Cambrian mountains on the 9th April 22.
+UCD, AU and DAT also visited the Cambrian Mountains on 9 April 2022.
 The team visited potential heritage and tourism sites including: Nant yr Arian visitor centre (Natural heritage, Adventure tourism); Devils Bridge waterfall (Picturesque, Geomorphology); Hafod (Picturesque); Cwm Ystwyth (Mining); Strata Florida (Archaeology); River Bank Cafe (Local business); Cors Caron Tregaron (Natural Heritage).
 The team also met with members of the Cambrian Mountains Initiative community stakeholder group.

 New Ireland Wales initiative to promote sustainable tourism announced